 - 2. Members/Proxies are requested to bring in duly filled Attendance Slip attached herewith to attend the Meeting. - 3.
-Institutional/Corporate Members (i.e. other than individuals/HUF, NRI, etc.) are required to send a scanned copy (PDF/JPG Format) of its board or governing body resolution/authorisation, etc, authorising their representative to attend the AGM on its behalf and to vote in the AGM. - 4.
+Institutional/Corporate Members (i.e. other than individuals/HUF, NRI, etc.) are required to send a scanned copy (PDF/JPG Format) of its board or governing body resolution/authorization, etc, authorizing their representative to attend the AGM on its behalf and to vote in the AGM. - 4.
 Members are requested to bring their copy of the Notices at the Annual General Meeting. - 5.
-Map to the Venue of the AGM as per the requirement of Secretarial Standard 2 is attached for the perusal of the Members.
+The route map to the venue of the AGM as per the requirement of Secretarial Standard 2 is attached for the perusal of the Members.

-Form No. MGT-11 SVATANTRA MICROFIN PRIVATE LIMITED
+Form No. MGT-11

-Registered Office: Level 20, Sunshine Towers, Senapati Bapat Marg, Elphinstone Road, Mumbai - 400013
+Registered Office: Level 20, Sunshine Tower, Senapati Bapat Marg, Elphinstone Road, Mumbai - 400013